rrbn/ExtendedTestStatistics/README.md

 1. Copy the ExtendedTestStatistics directory to your ILIAS installation at the followin path (create subdirectories, if neccessary): Customizing/global/plugins/Services/UIComponent/UserInterfaceHook
-2. Go to Administration > Plugins
+2. Run `composer du` in the main directory of your ILIAS installation
-3. Choose action  "Update" for the ExtendedTestStatistics plugin
+3. Go to Administration > Extending ILIAS > Plugins
-4. Choose action  "Activate" for the ExtendedTestStatistics plugin
+4. Install and activate the plugin

 Configuration
 -------------